ericjohnlucas1/samplepersonsapi_springboot/README.md

 3) To fetch all persons, there is an endpoint `/persons` which will list all of the persons in the database.
 There is an optional query parameter  `youngerthan` that will only fetch persons younger then the specified integer age.

     For example if the call in 1) above was made to create thath person, a subquent request `curl localhost:8080/persons` would return `[{"id":1,"name":"eric","age":10}]`, but `curl localhost:8080/persons?youngerthan=10` will return an empty list

+## Scripting

+In this repository there is a script I wrote in python called `cumulative_time.py` that calculates the percentage of cumulative time taken running through the endpoints of one or more Spring Boot controllers, and outputing the results sorted from greatest to least.
+The `controller_endpoint_runthroughs` dictionary at the top of the file can be used to set the controllers and the function for running through the endpoints.
+I have it currently set to run though the controller of my Spring boot application in two trials.

+This solution is based on how I interpreted the problem statement.
+If it was meant to be interpreted in another way, please shoot me an email and I will correct it accordingly.

 ## DevOps